Made in Heaven (song)

 "Made in Heaven" is the third single recorded by Freddie Mercury, and his fourth release as a solo artist.
-Originally featured in Mercury's debut album, the song was slightly modified and published as a 45rpm paired with "She Blows Hot and Cold", described on the record sleeve as 'A Brand New Track'.
-The single reached #57 on the UK Singles Chart.
+Originally featured in Mercury's first solo album, Mr. Bad Guy, the song was modified and published as a 45 rpm single paired with "She Blows Hot and Cold", described on the record sleeve as 'A Brand New Track'.
+The single reached No. 57 on the UK Singles Chart.

-After Mercury's death, the song's title gave the name to Queen's 1995 posthumous album Made in Heaven.
-The song was also chosen, along with "I Was Born to Love You", to be re-recorded for the album, with the previous vocals over a newly recorded instrumental track.
+After Mercury's death, the song's title gave the name to Queen's 1995 album Made in Heaven.
+The song was also chosen, along with "I Was Born to Love You", to be re-recorded for the album, with the previous vocals mixed into a newly recorded instrumental track.